Where Can You Source Initial Funding?

 For information on Information and Communication Technology (ICT) issues of specific interest to not-for-profit organisations and links to a wide range of products and services to assist organisations to make savings please visit the following websites:

-Connecting Up Australia - they aim to support and strengthen the nonprofit sector by providing online learning and other services to nonprofit professionals www.connectingup.org.au
+Connecting Up Australia - they aim to support and strengthen the not-for-profit sector by providing online learning and other services to not-for-profit professionals: www.connectingup.org.au